Obesity: What should you know

 What causes obesity?

-Common specific causes include
+Common, specific causes include:

 • Genetics affects how your body processes food into energy and how fat is stored in the body.

-• Older age can lead to less muscle mass and a slower metabolic rate making it easier to gain weight
+• Older age can lead to less muscle mass and a slower metabolic rate, making it easier to gain weight

-• Lack of sleep or poor sleep quality leads to hormonal changes that increase the cravings for high-calorie food
+• Lack of sleep or poor sleep quality leads to hormonal changes that increase cravings for high-calorie food

 • Weight gained during pregnancy may eventually lead to obesity for some women

-There are certain health conditions that can also cause weight gain like
+There are certain health conditions that can also cause weight gain, like

 • Hypothyroidism is the lack of thyroid hormones produced by the thyroid gland